Social intelligence: Hypothesis

-This hypothesis claims that the demands of living together is what drives our need for intelligence, and that social intelligence is an evolutionary adaptation for dealing with highly complex social situations, as well as gaining and maintaining power in social groups.
+This hypothesis claims that the demands of living together drives our need for intelligence, and that social intelligence is an evolutionary adaptation for dealing with highly complex social situations, as well as for gaining and maintaining power in social groups.

 Archaeologist Steve Mithen believes that there are two key evolutionary periods of human brain growth that contextualize the social intelligence hypothesis.
 The first was about two million years ago, when the brain more than doubled in size.
 Mithen believes that this growth was because people were living in larger, more complex groups, and had to keep track of more people and relationships.
 These changes required a greater mental capacity and, in turn, a larger brain size.

 The second key growth period in human brain size occurred between 600,000 and 200,000 years ago, when the brain reached its modern size.
 While this growth is still not fully explained, Mithen believes that it is related to the evolution of language.
 Language may be the most complex cognitive task we undertake.
-Language is directly related to social intelligence because it is primarily used to mediate social relationships.
+Language is related to social intelligence because it is used to mediate social relationships.

 Social intelligence was a critical factor in brain growth.
 Social and cognitive complexity co-evolve.